 Now if you do get a fine about something you don’t feel you were guilty of you have several options.
 You could find somebody local to fight that for you, or your motor carrier can also get involved if they think there is a case because whatever happens to you will also reflect back on them.
 So if you get a ticket that you did not deserve they are going to want to get involved because at the end your ranking it’s also their ranking.

-In conclusion, good owner operators trying to do things right by staying compliant, following the rules and keeping up with truck preventative maintenance will be just fine.
+In conclusion, good owner operator job safety practices involve trying to do things right by staying compliant, following the rules and keeping up with truck preventative maintenance.
+Making these consistent efforts will result in great outcomes over a career.